almazrafi/Fugen/README.md

 - `accessToken`: an access token string that is needed to execute Figma API requests (see [Figma access token](#figma-access-token)).
 - `file`: URL of a Figma file, which data will be used to generate code (see [Figma file](#figma-file)).

-In order not to duplicate these fields in the configuration, they can be specified in the `base` section.
+In order not to duplicate these fields in the configuration, you can specify them in the `base` section.
-Then they will be used by those generation steps for which these parameters are not defined.
+They will be used by those generation steps for which these parameters are not defined.
 For example:
 ```yaml
 base: